Aryan4261/Pattern-Building/README.md

 # Pattern-Building
-This is a pattern building code , made by python .
+This is a pattern building code using python.